ByronHawksmith/byronhawksmith.github.io/_tabs/scripture.md

 <sup>**20**</sup> But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
 <sup>**21**</sup> For where your treasure is, there your heart will be also.

+<sup>**22**</sup> “The eye is the lamp of the body.
+If your eyes are healthy, your whole body will be full of light.
+<sup>**23**</sup> But if your eyes are unhealthy, your whole body will be full of darkness.
+If then the light within you is darkness, how great is that darkness!

+<sup>**24**</sup> “No one can serve two masters.
+Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
+You cannot serve both God and money.

 ## Matthew 6:31-34
 <sup>**31**</sup> So do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 <sup>**32**</sup> For the pagans run after all these things, and your heavenly Father knows that you need them.